Maksymilian Nowicki

-Maksymilian Siła-Nowicki (9 October 1826 – 30 October 1890) was a Polish zoology professor and pioneer conservationist in Austrian Poland, and father of the poet Franciszek Nowicki.
-He was brother-in-law to Kraków University law professor and rector Franciszek Kasparek.
+Maksymilian Siła-Nowicki (9 October 1826 – 30 October 1890) was a Polish zoology professor and pioneer conservationist in Austrian Poland.
+His major studies were on the beetles and lepidoptera of eastern Galicia.
+Later in life, he was involved in the conservation of the fauna of the Tatra Mountains.

+He was the father of the poet Franciszek Nowicki and a brother-in-law of Franciszek Kasparek, law professor and rector at Kraków University.